Maytime (1923 film)

 Maytime is a 1923 American silent romantic drama film directed by Louis J. Gasnier and starring Ethel Shannon, Harrison Ford, and William Norris.
 The film also features one of Clara Bow's earliest cinema roles.
 The film is based on the musical of the same name composed by Sigmund Romberg with a book by Rida Johnson Young.
 A different film with the same name was made in 1937 also based on the musical.

 Plot

 Ottilie Van Zandt is forced to wed her cousin, despite her love for Richard Wayne, the gardener's son.
 Richard leaves, vowing to return a wealthy man and eligible suitor for her.
 He returns to find she has already married and, in turn, marries another girl on impulse.
 Two generations later, the grandchildren of Ottilie and Richard, who both have inherited their names as well, meet and develop a close friendship that culminates in the romance that their grandparents began but could not consummate years before.

 Cast

 Preservation

 Once considered to be a lost film, an incomplete print of the film was found in 2009 in the New Zealand Film Archive and underwent restoration.
-Four out the original seven reels had survived.
+Four out of the original seven reels had survived.
 The preserved film is available for viewing on the website of the National Film Preservation Foundation.
 The movie is in the public domain.